binaryage/blog/_posts/2017-03-19-sip-and-installing-total-apps.md

 #### Final words

-Both [TotalFinder](https://totalfinder.binaryage.com/beta-changes) and [TotalSpaces2](https://totalspaces.binaryage.com/changes-beta) have a number of other improvements in this release, so it should be worth upgrading.
-We are pushing the new binaries out to our pre-release testers today, and to all users if everything seems fine.
+Both [TotalFinder](https://totalfinder.binaryage.com/beta-changes) and [TotalSpaces2](https://totalspaces.binaryage.com/changes-beta) have a number of other improvements in this release, so it should be worth upgrading. **We are pushing the new binaries out to our pre-release testers today**, and to all users soon if everything seems fine.
 Let us know if you have any problems!

 [Discuss]: http://discuss.binaryage.com/
 [TotalFinder]: http://totalfinder.binaryage.com